OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/data-lake-store/data-lake-store-offline-bulk-data-upload.md

         "type": "AzureDataLakeStore",
         "description": "",
         "typeProperties": {
-            "authorization": "<Click 'Authorize' to allow this data factory and the activities it runs to access this Data Lake Store with your access rights>", "dataLakeStoreUri": "https://<adls_account_name>.azuredatalakestore.net/webhdfs/v1",
+            "authorization": "<Click 'Authorize' tooallow this data factory and hello activities it runs tooaccess this Data Lake Store with your access rights>", "dataLakeStoreUri": "https://<adls_account_name>.azuredatalakestore.net/webhdfs/v1",
-            "sessionId": "<OAuth session id from the OAuth authorization session.
+            "sessionId": "<OAuth session id from hello OAuth authorization session.
 Each session id is unique and may only be used once>"
         }
     }
 }